-Length of surgery: Body contour procedures are pretty big operations.
-An abdominoplasty typically takes between $2\frac{1}{2}$ and $3\frac{1}{2}$ hours; circumferential procedures may take 5 or 6 hours.
-For a person who is more overweight, or when other procedures are performed at the same operation, the procedure(s) take longer.
+Length of surgery: Body contour procedures are often pretty big operations.
+An abdominoplasty typically takes between 2/2 and 3/2 hours to complete; circumferential procedures may take 5 or 6 hours.
+For a person who is more overweight, or when other procedures are performed at the same operation, the procedure will take even longer.